Diffusion-based Image Translation using Disentangled Style and Content Representation: Experiment

 \subsection{Ablation Study}

 To verify the proposed components in our framework, we compare the generation performance with different settings.
-In Fig.~\ref{fig:fig_abl}, we show that (a) the outputs from our best setting have the correct semantic of target text, with preserving the content of the source; (b) by removing $\ell_{sem}$, the results still have the appearance of source images, suggesting that images are not fully converted to the target domain; (c) without $\ell_{cont}$, the output images totally failed to capture the content of source images; (d) by using LPIPS perceptual loss instead of proposed $\ell_{cont}$, the results can only capture the approximate content of source images; (e) using pixel-wise $l_2$ maximization loss instead of proposed $\ell_{sem}$, the outputs suffer from irregular artifacts; (f) without using our proposed resampling trick, the results cannot fully reflect the semantic information of target texts.
-Overall, we can obtain the best generation outputs by using all of our proposed components.
+In Fig.~\ref{fig:fig_abl}, we show that (a) the outputs from our best setting have the correct semantic of target text, with preserving the content of the source; (b) by removing $\ell_{sem}$, the results still have the appearance of source images, suggesting that images are not fully converted to the target domain; (c) without $\ell_{cont}$, the output images totally failed to capture the content of source images; (d) by using LPIPS perceptual loss instead of proposed $\ell_{cont}$, the results can only capture the approximate content of source images; (e) using pixel-wise $l_2$ maximization loss instead of proposed $\ell_{sem}$, the outputs suffer from irregular artifacts; (f) without using our proposed resampling trick, the results cannot fully reflect the semantic information of target texts. {(g) With using VGG16 network instead of DINO ViT, the output structure is severely degraded with artifacts.} Overall, we can obtain the best generation outputs by using all of our proposed components.
 For further evaluation, we will show the quantitative results of ablation study in our Appendix.